robertoignacio/domain-naming/README.md

 <br>
 1. Have installed tqdm (at the venv or globally)
 2. Have a text file with a column of domain names at each row, like the dummy text "icann_tld_dev_global_list.txt"
-3. Open control_vars.py and set the tld variable. "tld" stands for top level domain.
-In this case I am using ".dev" as tld.
+3. Open control_vars.py and set the tld variable. ()"tld" stands for top level domain).
 4. At control_vars.py set the char_length variable.
 This is the length of the domain name you want to query.
 5. At control_vars.py set the input_file path to the file you want to query.
 6. python3 01_seed_only_domain_column_from_inputfile.py